WyattCast44/peergoals/README.md

 # PeerGoals

 PeerGoals is a full stack web application I built for the first ever [LaraJam](https://larajam.dev/) Hackathon.
-It is built using the TALL 🦒 stack (a.k.a TailwindCSS, AlpineJS, Laravel, Livewire)
+It is built using the TALL 🦒 stack (a.k.a TailwindCSS, AlpineJS, Laravel, Livewire).

+The inspiration for this project came from listening to a couple of podcasts where the hosts ask someone to keep them accountable to some goal, this isn't a new idea by any means but this tool offer a nice UI to help create goals and ask your peers to help keep you accountable for specific goals.

 ## Installation